aws-deepracer/aws-deepracer-status-led-pkg/README.md

 ## Launch Files

-The  status_led_pkg_launch.py is also included in this package that gives an example of how to launch the deepracer_navigation_node.
+The  status_led_pkg_launch.py is also included in this package that gives an example of how to launch the status_led_node.

     from launch import LaunchDescription
     from launch_ros.actions import Node